General Practice Staff & Services

 A team of 12 including - Monika, Erika, Joanna, Daiva, Corina and Maria

 Dr Neil Modha: Registered Manager

-Piotr Lempiki: Communications and Estate Management
+Piotr Lempicki: Communications and Estate Management

 Joanna Kondek: Finance and Salaries

-Agnieszka Socowska: Patient Reports
+Agnieszka Soczowka: Patient Reports and care-coordination

 Ms Barton: Call - recall administration.

 Erika Jankauskaite: - Ordering